rwb/c200/README.md

 * 46.10: Example problem: suppose we have a normally distributed risk assessment score; this score has a mean of 0 and a standard deviation of 1.
 Based on the chart above, what is the approximate percentile rank of a score of -1?
 Solution: that score would be at about the 16th percentile.
 * 46.11: Example problem: neighborhoods in a city are scored on a social disorganization scale.
 The scores have a mean of 100 and a standard deviation of 10.
 What is the (approximate) 84th percentile of this distribution?
 Solution: 110.
+* 46.12: Example problem: Considering the last problem, suppose we draw a neighborhood at random from our sample of neighborhoods.
+What is the probability that the neighborhood we draw has a score greater than 120?
+Solution: 0.0214+0.0013 = 0.0227.